rit-sse/wtf/README.md

 Epic SSE site refresh!
 This document + the GitHub wiki will serve as WTF documentation.

+Before you start development, you need to follow the guide [at our postgres wiki page](https://github.com/rit-sse/wtf/wiki/Setting-up-PostgreSQL-for-development)

 # Technology stack

 ## Auth